Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 Static resources include JavaScript, CSS, and images.
 You can specify the location in your templates relative to the `STATIC_URL` global setting.
 The default value of `STATIC_URL` is set to `'/static/'`.
 You can change it and host resources on a content delivery network.

-In a template, first call the load template tag specifying "static" to add the template library.
-Then use the static template tag and specify the relative URL to the required file.
+To reference static files in a template, initially load the static template tag to include the template library.
+After that, use the static tag to provide the relative path to the desired file.

 ## Linking to URLs